JWT Algorithm None Analyzer

 Remediation Steps

-To mitigate the security risks associated with accepting JWTs with alg: "none"
+To mitigate the security risks associated with accepting JWTs with alg: "none", implement the following remediation steps:

 -